edysfy/Group_website/sysImp.md

 # System Implementation
 ## Stack architecture and system design (e.g. class diagrams, sequence diagrams)

-An initial overview of how we felt that the application should be structured: <br/>
-<img src="supporting_images/stack_arc_overview.png" width="650px">

 Before diving into the details of each stack, how they work and link together.
 Lets talk about the System Architecture as a whole.
+From a very broad perspective this is how application skeleton is structured: <br/>
+<img src="supporting_images/stack_arc_overview.png" width="650px">

 Initially, we needed three main components that comprise the stack.

 1. The MongoDB database: <br/>